Mirrorman95/RemoveSpecialistRestrictions/README.md

 To Do:<br>
 //Get the mod to both work and compile correctly, because it currently has no effect in-game with the way it's currently coded.
 (REPLACE_TEXTUALLY doesn't do anything, REPLACE_TRIGGER_TEXT doesn't compile) <br>
-//Update the exe to the latest version of WeiDU.
+//Update the exe to the latest version of WeiDU.<br>
-Figure out how to give the dialog response triggers syntactically correct boolean OR arguments.
+Figure out how to give the dialog response triggers syntactically correct boolean OR arguments.<br>
 Figure out how to make the sales triggers replacements work, because as they're scripted now, they currently do not.